WangX-Lab/MoTP/README.md

 # Description

-A novel algorithm that integrates mRNA expression, lncRNA expression, miRNA expression, and DNA methylation data within a uniform  machine learning framework to predict tumor purity has been developed.
-Validated across TCGA pan-cancer datasets and various cancer cohorts,  MoTP demonstrated superior performance compared to other algorithms that estimate tumor purity.
+A novel algorithm that integrates mRNA expression, lncRNA expression, miRNA expression, and DNA methylation data within a uniform  machine learning framework to predict tumor purity.
+Benchmark experiments show that MoTP has superior performance compared to other tumor purity estimating algorithms.